EmumbaOrg/docs-retail-solution-accelerator/docs/06-Deploy-Apps-on-Azure/index.md

 1. In the Azure portal, return to the resource group containing your resources and select the **Container app** resource.

-2. In the **Essentials** section of the Portal Container App's **Overview** page, select the **Application Url** to open the deployed Agentic Shop app in a new browser tab.
+2. In the **Essentials** section of the Portal Container App's **Overview** page, select the **Application Url** to open the deployed AgenticShop app in a new browser tab.

-3. In the _Agentic Shop_ landing page, select any **User** and you can see the home page where all the products are listed!
+3. In the _AgenticShop_ landing page, select any **User** and you can see the home page where all the products are listed!

-4. You can select any products and the UI will show you the details and personalized recommendations of the products powered by AI models.
+4. You can select any product and the UI will show you the details and personalized recommendations of the products powered by AI models.

 ---